-Similarly, the holder of a right to conduct reconnaissance, exploration and mining will not be automatically entitled to exercise these rights over any residue deposit and other residue stockpiles.
+Similarly to question 7.3 above, the holder of a right to conduct reconnaissance, exploration and mining will not be automatically entitled to exercise these rights over any residue deposit and other residue stockpiles.
 While such rights can, in principle, be provided in the terms of a licence, this is not common.